redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

     -   Choose deployment counts for compute, controller, and storage roles
     -   View and customize deployment parameters
     -   See real-time updates in the UI during deployment or undeployment
+    -   Deployment log details each step of the deployment process

 <!-- -->